DiscoverYourTour icon

 Best Viewpoints in Rome

-Discover the most beautiful viewpoints in Rome, from Gianicolo Hill and Pincio Terrace to the Orange Garden and St. Peter’s Dome.
-Enjoy breathtaking panoramas and the best photography spots in the Eternal City.
+Discover Rome’s most beautiful viewpoints, from Gianicolo Hill and Pincio Terrace to the Orange Garden, St. Peter’s Dome and top photo spots.

 Why Rome Has So Many Incredible Viewpoints